-When darkness falls across the city, find yourself a quirky basement bar, secret bar or themed bar.
+When darkness falls across the city, find yourself a quirky basement bar, secret drinking hole or themed boozer in London.

 Inspired by the old code-breaking headquarters, The Bletchley uses its own decipher techniques to create bespoke cocktails matched to your personality.
 Just input data into its machines, such as scents and colours that appeal to you, and let its code-breaking team work its magic.
 Using a combination of Enigma techniques and Sherlock deduction principles, your top-secret recipes will be handed to you along with your drinks.
 They'll be your little secret.

 9. The Attendant

 Sit back, relax and watch exciting food and drinks being created in the unique underground surroundings of the former Victorian gents lavatory, The Attendant.
 Inspired by its past, the bar’s original porcelain urinals are now used as coffee benches, complete with green seating to match the Victorian tiling.